Is type 2 diabetes reversible?

 Is Type 2 Diabetes Reversible?

-This great story by Vadym shows a man who beat diabetes and healed his body by rebelling against the official guidelines.
+This great story by Vadym shows a man who beat diabetes and healed his body despite not following the official guidelines.
 And it may be surprising, but this isn’t an isolated case.

 If you want further insight into precisely how Vadym made his type 2 diabetes reversible, then he has documented the whole story in his book ‘The Time Machine Diet’